Healthcare Organization Design: An Analysis

 Improvement interventions are much more likely to succeed when they are developed with, rather than imposed on, healthcare professions and other partnering professionals.
 At the frontline, or at the level of the community, fostering a sense of ownership is crucial.

 A structured, comprehensive and integrated methodological framework for change like we use at OTM is critical to success.
 The literature regarding effectiveness of the Collaboratives and quality improvement interventions highlights, in my view, the lack of structure and detail in supporting the leaders and change agents.
 A structured methodological framework can address the key challenges identified in the evaluation highlighted above.
-This, with the opportunity to learn from work being experimented with in the USA – the creation of an ‘adaptive ambidextrous organisation design’ in healthcare.
+This, with the opportunity to learn from work being experimented within the USA – the creation of an ‘adaptive ambidextrous organisation design’ in healthcare.
 This is where the key stakeholders created the new design (with all of the key elements of the health system) – to run parallel to the existing system.
-This tests the design whilst minimising the risk to ongoing care.
+This tests the design whilst minimizing the risk to ongoing care.
 It creates the space to innovate and learn and ultimately “draw” the existing system into the new.

 Any such methodological framework requires the achievement of explicit assessment of total efforts required by different parties.
 They need to be undertaken at an early stage, coupled with the commitment to deliver on this effort.
 Senior and executive-level commitment for improvement work needs to be backed up by active support from start to finish, multi-way communication and strategic alignment — and appropriate resources for the task at hand. healthcare organization design